 It was a bright day in April and the clocks were striking thirteen.

 The reader immediately has questions: What clocks?
 Why thirteen, rather than the usual twelve chimes?
 Orwell immediately creates questions in the reader and anchors them in a key aspect of setting – time.
 (As an aside read examples for the way in which Orwell uses poetry in his fiction!)

 Another example of a great opening is Toni Morrison’s first sentence in her haunting, Pulitzer-winning novel Beloved (1987).
 Morrison opens the book with just 3 words:

 124 was spiteful.

 What is 124?
 Why is this mysterious number described as spiteful?
-The reader learns that it is the street number for the haunted house where much of the novel takes place.
+The reader learns that it is the street number for the house where some of the novel’s tragedy takes place.

 To test whether the opening of your novel is strong enough, ask yourself these questions:

 - Does it have a hook that creates curiosity in the reader?

 - Does it introduce a place, character or atmosphere that is important to the plot?